CPBridge/ct_body_composition/README.md

 # CT Body Composition

+*NOTE*: As of May 2024, this project is now archived in favor of [this](https://github.com/Rosenthal-Lab-at-Dana-Farber/ct_body_composition) updated version that now includes model weights.

 This repository provides code for training and running body composition estimation models on abdominal CT scans.

 ### Getting Started